tux75at/OpenWB_Mazda_SoC_MQTT/README.md

 cd OpenWB_Mazda_SoC_MQTT
 python3 main.py CHARGEPOINT EMAIL PASSWORD REGION VID OPENWBIP LOGLEVEL
 ```
-After running this command you will have a mazda_soc.log file in this directory.
+After running this command with 1 for the chargepoint and INFO for the loglevel you will have a mazda_soc.log file in this directory.
+Full description of the parameter is below.
 ```
-less mazda_soc
+less mazda_soc.log
 ```
 should have content like following:
 ```